ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 ### Can a Message be Sent to Multiple Destinations?

-Yes, this is what's known as a broadcast message - I.E. a message that is sent to every participant in the system.
+Yes, this is what's known as a broadcast message - I.E. a single send event that broadcasts a message to multiple (possibly all) participants in a system.
 The idea of broadcast messages is something that will be dealt with later.

 ## Totally Ordered Delivery